satish125/18f/README.md

 RECALL.IT is an open source dashboard app primarily for federal health inspector use that displays FDA recall data (circa 2004-2015) for foods, drugs, and devices.
 Users can view recall data statistics, filter the data by geographic area (city/state), and view specific details about the data in a sortable, filterable, table format.
 The app’s purpose is to give the federal health inspector a daily snapshot of current events, as well as provide historical insight to past recalls.

-Letters a through q below describe, demonstrate, and provide evidence that NT Concepts successfully followed the U.S. Digital Services Playbook to create the RECALL.IT prototype.
+Letters A through Q below describe, demonstrate, and provide evidence as required by Attachment E that NT Concepts successfully followed the U.S. Digital Services Playbook to create the RECALL.IT prototype.
 Criteria fulfillment [screenshots](https://github.com/NTConcepts/18f/tree/master/ASSETS) are found as embedded links to our GitHub repository to exemplify the text.

 #####CRITERIA A: